LOADING ...

 Aynsley: it in . . .

-Don: And uh, it was pretty hard to play because uh, some of the members of the couldn't read music, you see?
-But we got it all straightened out and, some of them quit and everything but . . .
+Don: And uh, it was pretty hard to play because uh, some of the members of the group couldn't read music, you But we got it all straightened out and, some of them quit and everything but . . .

 Don: Uh, with our new arrangement we really hope to do big things, you know?
 Like we hope to change every single person's karma and that in turn will change and upgrade all the ecology problems, all the polution and all the air and everything, you know?
-And this right here is the composition I was speaking of and uh, this is the guitar part, this is the vocal, this is the bass part, and this little section over here could be for the dancer, but she keeps quitting all the time so we don't really know uh, if she's gonna be in it which she is now or just take it out like that.
+And this right here is the composition I was speaking of and uh, this is the guitar part, is the vocal, this is the bass part, and this little section over here could be for the dancer, but she keeps quitting all the time so we don't really know uh, if she's gonna be in it which she is now or just take it out like that.
 Now, it's very difficult to compose this type of thing, because like, the slightest movement that you can make of one single article could define whether it's underground or real commercial, see?
-If we put the sock over here it's more commercial than if it were over here, it's real underground, you understand?
+If we put the sock over here it's more commercial than if it were over here, then it's real underground, you understand?
 So we take you now to the motel, where the group is deep in . . . just deep.

 Don: Hey, listen you guys, I like just . . .

-Meredith: guys can work together.
+These guys can work together.

-Talk about the arrangement here
+Don: Talk about the arrangement

 Don: got a new composition.